This is a comprehensive guide to the towns, coastal and inland areas, and other places of interest in Canterbury.

 Cluster of holiday homes and fishing huts on the north bank at the mouth of the Rakaia River.
 Rakaia Huts has intriguing examples of early New Zealand bach (holiday cottage) architecture.

-Second largest urban centre in Canterbury, 85 km south-west of Christchurch.
-The population in 2006 was 15,303, and has been static for 30 years.
+Second-largest urban centre in Canterbury, 85 km south-west of Christchurch.
+The population in 2013 was 16,903.
 The site was originally a treeless plain, but the Ashburton Domain is now beautifully planted.

 An accommodation house was built on a ferry reserve on the Ashburton River bank in 1858.
 The town, surveyed in 1863–64, served local farms.
 Industries also sprang up, including flour mills, dairy factories, freezing works, brickworks, a glass works and a motor-body works.
 Grain stores and stock and station agencies lined the main road and railway line.
 A stretch of the Tinwald–Mt Somers railway line, which closed in 1967, is kept at the Plains Vintage Railway and Historical Museum south of the town.